Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Are Dyson V8 and V11 attachments interchangeable?

-I’ve tried it, and yes, you can use the V8 attachment on a V11 and vice-versa.
-You can even attach the Torque Drive attachment on the V8, which I thought was impossible.
+I’ve tried it, and yes, you can use the V8 attachment on a V11 and vice versa.
+You can even attach the Torque Drive attachment to the V8, which I thought was impossible.

 Run time comparison of the V8 and V11

-One of the significant advantages of the V11 is the length of time it runs.
+One of the significant advantages of the V11 is its extended runtime.

 Let’s look at the chart below to see the difference.